 What can a child protection agency ask for in court?

-A Society Wardship Order makes a child a ward of the Child Protection Services and placed in its care for a specified period not exceeding 12 months.
+A Society Wardship Order makes a child a ward of the Child Protection Services and places the child in its care for a specified period not exceeding 12 months.
 The child may be placed with an approved kinship family (a safe guardian already known to the child) or a foster family.

 A Crown Wardship Order, with or without access, can only be made after a specified period of time that the child has been a society ward, and there is no plan for the child to return to the parents.
 This period of time is 12 months if the child is under the age of 6 and 24 months for a child over the age of 6.
 Once a child becomes a Crown Ward, they can be placed for adoption and will not be returned to the birth parents.